 If you’re driving through Colorado in the summer months, be sure to pack lots of extra water.
 Not only will you and your passengers need it, but your car may too.
 High altitudes and extreme heat are a dangerous combination that can quickly overheat your vehicle.

 Pack an emergency roadside kit in your car trunk.
+This will ensure you have what you need to get yourself out of an unfortunate situation, especially in the Rockies where cell phone reception is often nonexistent.
 Include at least jumper cables, flashlight and first aid kit.

 Cell phone signal is sporadic

 Cell phone coverage in the mountains goes from perfect to non-existent, and rather quickly.
 Don’t expect to be able to look up information on the go, especially if off the beaten highway.
 Plan your travel route in advance and perhaps any on-route attractions.
 However, feel free to stray from your plans, ditch the phone and go with the flow.
 Bring a map just in case.

 When you are signaled in, pay attention to cotrip.org for update-to-date highway cameras of major through roads, as well as closures and alerts.
 Use it to check traffic conditions on your route, and any snow closures.